 - Elevation—Allows you to specify whether features display on the ground, relative to the ground (for 3D layers only), or at an absolute height.
 When they are relative to the ground or at an absolute height, you can write an expression to specify the height, in VBScript or in the Arcade language.

-- Selection—Allows you to set how features in a specific layer are highlighted when they are selected.
+- Selection—Allows you to set how features in a layer are highlighted when selected and make other adjustments to selection behavior.

 - Set a display field, or write a display expression in the Arcade language.